 Editor: introduce changes on p 642, line 30 as specified below

-PHY characteristics
+EDMG PHY characteristics

 The static EDMG PHY characteristics, provided through the PLME-CHARACTERISTICS service primitive, shall be as shown in Table 20-28 (DMG PHY characteristics) unless otherwise listed in Table 153.
 The definitions for these characteristics are given in 6.5 (PLME SAP interface).